Role of impurity statistics and medium constraints in polaron-polaron interactions: Summary of results

 For fermionic impurities, the absence of interactions has already been observed in a harmonically trapped Fermi gas~\cite{Nascimbene2010} and explained theoretically in Ref.~\cite{Mora2010}.
 For the case of bosons, the factor-of-two statistical enhancement of the induced interaction in Eq.~\eqref{eq:Fmunondeg} was, to our knowledge, first proposed in Ref.~\cite{levinsen2025}, and is yet to be investigated experimentally.

-Equation~\eqref{eq:Fnex} can be shown to be exact in the perturbative limit of weak impurity-medium interactions~\cite{Mora2010,Yu2012}, as is also confirmed by our wave-function approach.
+Equation~\eqref{eq:Fnex} can be shown to be exact in the perturbative limit of weak impurity-medium interactions~\cite{Mora2010,Yu2012}, as is also confirmed by our wave-function approach below.
 Indeed, in the case of fermionic impurities, this expression likely holds for arbitrary impurity-medium interaction strengths, since this is the only ($s$-wave) interaction between fermionic impurities at low energies.
 However, in general, Eq.~\eqref{eq:Fnex} only represents a subset of the possible processes that contribute to the polaron-polaron interactions.
 Most notably, it cannot capture the medium-induced interactions at fixed $n_\mathrm{med}$ when the bosonic impurities are \textit{degenerate} ($\p_1=\p_2$), where there is no concept of exchange.
-We emphasize that bosonic degeneracy is not an esoteric scenario: It can happen if the impurities form a condensate in thermodynamic equilibrium, or dynamically if they are injected at the same momenta.
-The latter can be via radiofrequency transfer into the interacting state from an atomic BEC or by converting photons from a laser into excitons in a semiconductor.
-In this case, the leading order effect of the medium is to enhance the (repulsive) bare interaction $f$ between impurities, thus resulting in a repulsive rather than an attractive medium-induced interaction~\cite{levinsen2025}.
+We emphasize that bosonic degeneracy is not an esoteric scenario: It can happen if the impurities form a condensate in thermodynamic equilibrium, or dynamically if they are injected at the same momenta.\footnote{In practice, the uncertainty principle implies that impurities injected into a small volume $V\sim \Delta x^3$ should be treated as degenerate whenever $|\p_1-\p_2|\lesssim 1/2\Delta x$, such as is the case in multi-dimensional spectroscopy protocols in a ``box geometry"~\cite{Muir2022}.} The latter can be via radiofrequency transfer into the interacting state from an atomic BEC or by converting photons from a laser into excitons in a semiconductor.
+In this case, the leading order effect of the medium is to enhance the (repulsive) bare interaction $f^{(0)}$ between impurities, thus resulting in a repulsive rather than an attractive medium-induced interaction~\cite{levinsen2025}.
 On the other hand, if $\mu_{\rm med}$ rather than $n_{\rm med}$ is fixed, then we find that the subtracted term in Eq.~\eqref{eq:FmuFn} dominates at leading order and the overall interaction is attractive (see Table~\ref{tab:signs}).